 Company debuted on Broadway 40 years ago last night.
 Raúl Esparza sang "Being Alive" from the revival.
 I adore Raúl Esparza.
 I think he's sweet on me, too, I can just tell from the way he stands on the stage and sings everything right to me without even once glancing up in my direction.
 This is his usual subtle and romantic style, and later, in my imagination, we laugh about it together as he refills my wine glass and dusts behind the TV.

 Donna Murphy sang two hits from Passion: Fosca's letter, while perched alone on a stool in the middle of the stage, hair tied back, wrapped in a shawl, and later, "Loving You," where she lost the shawl and the ponytail, added some unFosca-like red lipstick, and sang straight to Stephen Sondheim out in the audience.
 Donna Murphy can do anything.
 If she wants to, I'll let her clean out the refrigerator.

 Still not liking Catherine Zeta-Jones as Desirée.
 I got more than eyes, man.
-She's perfect like an alien but that doesn't make her interesting as a performer.
+She's perfect like an alien but that doesn't make her interesting on a stage.
 Nice pipes and all, they just don't fit the space.